BioPhoton/ngRe/README.md

 }
 ```

-Another maybe too over engineered way could be
-combining the hook as well as the `@Input()` declaration.
+Another may be too over-engineered way could be combining the hook as well as the `@Input()` declaration.

 ```typescript
 export class MyComponent {